Director of Human Resources

 Church Divinity School of the Pacific

-I am President and Dean of the Church Divinity School of the Pacific and wish to convey my impression of Akiko, at Interculturalist, as a consultant and coach using the IDI for intercultural development.
-Akiko worked with our faculty.
+Akiko worked with our faculty as a consultant and coach using the IDI for intercultural development.
 Akiko went out of her way to build relationships with each of us, and to be attentive to where we were individually in our own intercultural development.
 I have found her to be a deep listener in our conversation, and one who listens with purpose.
 She never wavered from careful attention to our specific growth needs, and this focus was evident to every faculty member without exception.
 Akiko is willing to be appropriately personal as she draws out our own personal stories.
 I found her to be very affirming, but it was never soft or aimless affirmation.
 She was quite willing, having built rapport, to challenge us in places we might not have expected.
 Her challenges were specific, and always directed toward a learning goal within the program.

 We certainly have encountered her competence and expertise within the Program as a whole: teaching, interpreting, and mentoring us in all aspects of intercultural development.
 The faculty has the highest regard for her work, and feel fortunate to have her as our mentor, consultant, and coach in our Intercultural development program.